-- Explain how the team will conduct the exit conference and any ground rules. - Ground rules may include waiting until the surveyor finishes discussing each deficiency before accepting comments from facility staff. - State that the provider will have an opportunity to present new information after the exit conference for consideration after the survey.
+• Explain how the team will conduct the exit conference and any ground rules.

+- Ground rules may include waiting until the surveyor finishes discussing each deficiency before accepting comments from CAH staff. - State that the CAH staff will have an opportunity to present new information or evidence of compliance after the exit conference for consideration after the survey.